skivvyjs/skivvy/README.md

 - `skivvy list [package]` List this project's installed packages and tasks
 - `skivvy [task]` Run a task within the current project

-All additional functionality is provided by the packages themselves.
+All additional functionality is provided by the tasks themselves.
 See the list of [existing Skivvy packages](#) for some common pre-made build tasks.

-## Adding packages to a Skivvy project
+## Adding tasks to a Skivvy project

+Skivvy tasks come in two flavors: **external tasks**, which come from packages that are published to the npm registry, and **local tasks**, which exist as source files within the current project.

-Skivvy packages contain **tasks**, which are invoked from the command-line using `skivvy [task]`.
+Once they have been added to the project, external tasks and local tasks are both invoked from the command-line the same way: `skivvy [task]`

+### Adding tasks from an external package

+Skivvy packages contain tasks.
 Multiple packages can be installed into a single project, extending the project's build system in a modular fashion.

-Skivvy packages come in two flavors: **external packages**, which have been published to the npm registry, and **local packages**, which exist as source files within the current project.

-### Adding an external package

 Skivvy packages can be installed via npm using the `skivvy install` command, as follows: